SFDO-Tooling/CumulusCI/docs/robot_tutorial.rst

 ``Run keywords`` to run more than one keyword in the setup.

-Change the suite setup to look like the following, again using robot's continuation characters to spread the code across multipe rows for readability.
+Change the suite setup to look like the following, again using robot's continuation characters to spread the code across multiple rows for readability.

 .. note::